Transfusion-transmissible infection surveillance report

 Lifeblood response to finding 1 - increasing trend in HCV prevalence in first-time donors

-The increasing trend observed in HCV prevalence in first-time donors during the 2013-2022 period is likely to be the combined impact of two factors.
+The small but increasing trend observed in HCV prevalence in first-time donors during the 2014-2023 period is likely to be the combined impact of two factors.
 Firstly, an increase in the number of prospective donors with ‘resolved’ HCV (HCV antibody positive/RNA negative) presenting to donate subsequent to successful treatment.
 These donors are not eligible, predominately because they test positive to the anti-HCV test resulting in discard.
 However, they attend because they are no longer infectious, so mistakenly think they are eligible.
 Secondly in late 2018, there was a change in the donor eligibility policy regarding injecting drug use with donors being eligible five years after last injecting drugs.
 Importantly these do not impact the blood safety risk as they will test positive and are not in the window period.

 Lifeblood response to finding 2 - Higher detection rate of transfusion-transmissible infections in first-time donors